 Get 50 GB of free cloud storage with MEGA.
 MEGA offers secure end-to-end encryption to help combat a breach in privacy.

-You can view and update your MEGA files through a browser, the desktop sync client, and an iOS, BlackBerry, Android, or Windows Phone device.
+You can view and update your MEGA files through a browser, the desktop sync client, or the mobile app.

 10 GB of free online storage is offered by pCloud, with friend referrals and other bonus steps jumping it to a possible 20 GB.

 A desktop client can be installed for Windows, Mac, and Linux operating systems.
-There's also a mobile app for iOS and Android devices that's very intuitive and easy to use.
+There's also a mobile app that's very intuitive and easy to use.

 pCloud supports adding files from a remote URL in addition to single file and whole folder uploads through a browser.
 The mobile apps can upload photos and videos directly to your pCloud account.